VCA-EPFL/vca-epfl.github.io/content/wiki/new-starter-checklist.md

       file.
 - [ ] Backup important results that are stored on the server and remove temporary files.
 - [ ] Remove access from the server.
+- [ ] Email Marisa to remove them from the VCA mailing list.